Murat Akşit

-Murat Akşit (born 2 January 2002) is a Turkish footballer who plays as a goalkeeper for TFF Third League club Kahramanmaraş İstiklalspor on loan from Pendikspor.
+Murat Akşit (born 2 January 2002) is a Turkish footballer who plays as a goalkeeper for TFF 2.
+Lig club Kahramanmaraş İstiklalspor.

 Career

 Akşit is a youth product of Dolayoba Dumlupinarspor and Pendikspor, and made one appearance for Pendikspor in the TFF Second League at the age of 17.
 He transferred to Yeni Malatyaspor on 10 July 2019.
 He made his professional debut with them in a 3–1 Süper Lig loss to Çaykur Rizespor on 8 May 2022.

 International career

 Akşit is a youth international for Turkey, having played for the Turkey U17s and U18s.